Coonan Cross Oath: Background

-It is believed that the Saint Thomas Christians of Malabar was in communion with the Church of the East from 300 to 1599.
+Saint Thomas Christians of Malabar was in communion with the Church of the East from 300 to 1599 by Portuguese.
 Saint Thomas Christians looked to Catholicos-Patriarch of the Church of the East for ecclesiastical authority.
 Although the bishops from the Middle East were the spiritual rulers of the Church, the general administration of the Church of Kerala was governed by the indigenous Archdeacon.
 The Archdeacon was the head of Saint Thomas Christians.
 Even when there were more than one foreign bishop, there was only one Archdeacon for the entire Saint Thomas Christian community.
 However, with the establishment of Portuguese power in parts of India, the clergy of that empire, in particular members of the Society of Jesus (Jesuits), attempted to Latinise the Indian Christians.

-The Portuguese started a Latin Church diocese in Goa (1534) and another at Cochin (1558), and sought to bring the Saint Thomas Christians under the jurisdiction of the Portuguese padroado and into the Latin Rite of the Catholic Church.
+The Portuguese started a Latin Church diocese in Goa (1534) and another at Cochin (1558), and sought to bring the Saint Thomas Christians under the jurisdiction of the Portuguese padroado and into the Latin Church of the Catholic Church.
 A series of synods, including the 1585 Synod of Goa, were held, which introduced Latinized elements to the local liturgy.
 In 1599 Aleixo de Menezes, Archbishop of Goa, led the Synod of Diamper, which finally brought the Saint Thomas Christians formally under the authority of the Latin Archdiocese of Goa.